AkshayMalige/AHEAD_2025/vadd/part4.md

 The Flow Navigator displays the `krnl_vadd` component as the active component, and shows the flow for designing the HLS component including C Simulation, C Synthesis, C/RTL Co-simuation, and Implementation.

-One advantage of the unified Vitis IDE is the ability to work from the bottom-up, building your HLS or AIE components and then integrating them into a higher-level system project.
+One advantage of the unified Vitis IDE is the ability to work from the bottom-up, building your HLS or Application components and then integrating them into a higher-level system project.
-The HLS component is created and opened as shown in the figure below.

-### Building and Running the HLS Component.

-With the HLS Component as the active element in the Flow Navigator, you can see there are three different build targets as described below:
-* Software Emulation: The kernel code and host application are compiled to run on the X86 processor rather than the embedded processor of the platform.
-The new Vitis unified IDE uses the PS on X86 emulation flow as previously discussed.
-The software emulation target allows quick iterative algorithm refinement through fast build-and-run loops.
-This target is useful for identifying syntax errors, performing source-level debugging of the kernel code running together with application, and verifying the behavior of the system.
-* Hardware Emulation: The kernel code is compiled into a hardware model (RTL), which is run in the Vivado logic simulator.
-The host application runs on an emulation environment (QEMU) version of the embedded processor.
-This build-and-run loop takes longer but provides a detailed, cycle-accurate view of kernel activity.
-This target is useful for testing the functionality of the logic that will go into the Programmable Logic (PL) region of the device and getting initial performance estimates.
-* Hardware: The kernel code is compiled into a hardware model (RTL) and then implemented on the device, resulting in a binary that will run on the actual hardware.

-Here, you will walk through the Hardware Emulation build as an exercise in building and running the system.

 ## Run the C Simulation

+In the open vitis-comp.json for the krnl_vadd component click the hls_config.cfg link to open the Configuration Editor.
+On the left is a list of categories for configuring the HLS component, and on the right are the various configuration options
-You can see the General settings of the dct component reflect the part, clock and flow_target settings you specified when creating the HLS component.
-Scroll down and you can see the C Synthesis sources and Testbench sources you added as well.
+You can see the General settings of the krnl_vadd component reflect the part, clock and flow_target settings you specified when creating the HLS component.
+Scroll down and you can see the **C Synthesis sources** and Testbench sources you added as well.

   1. On the left, select the C Simulation category.
   2. Review the various simulation settings.